-Whether you have some broad topics to start with or not, keyword research tools can be a useful way to jumpstart content idea generation.
+Whether you have some broad topics to start with or not, keyword research tools and other content marketing tools can be a useful way to jumpstart content idea generation.
 There are a ton of options out there, so don’t be afraid to try out and use several different tools, even if you already have a couple of favorites.

 A paid subscription is required to get the most out of SEMrush, but it is certainly well worth it for toolbox you receive.
 And, there’s a free trial, so you can test drive it before you commit to a purchase.